-- 6. To enable/disable the autounlock feature, press the lock control, then press the unlock control.
+- 5. Turn the ignition back to the on position.
+The horn will chirp one time to confirm programming mode has been entered and is active. - 6.
+To enable/disable the autounlock feature, press the lock control, then press the unlock control.
 The horn will chirp once if autounlock was deactivated or twice (one short and one long chirp) if autounlock was activated. - 7.
-Turn the ignition to the 1 (LOCK) position.
+Turn the ignition to the off position.
 The horn will chirp once to confirm the procedure is complete.

-Keyless entry key pad autounlock enable/disable procedure
+Keyless entry keypad autounlock enable/disable procedure

-- 1. Turn the ignition to the 1 (LOCK) position.
+- 1. Turn the ignition to the off position.

 - 2. Close all the doors.

 - 3. Enter factory-set 5-digit entry code.

-- 4. Press and hold the 3 4.
-While holding the 3 4, press and release the 7 8.
-While still holding the 3 4, press and release the 7 8 a second time.
+- 4. Touch and hold the $3 \bullet 4$.
+While holding the $3 \bullet 4$, touch and release the $7 \bullet 8$.
+While still holding the $3 \bullet 4$, touch and release the $7 \bullet 8$ a second time.

 - 5. Release the $3 \bullet 4$.